-L6237E: <objname>(<secname>) contains relocation(s) to unaligned data.
+<objname>(<secname>) contains relocation(s) to unaligned data.

-L6238E: <objname>(<secname>) contains invalid call from '<attr1>' function to '<attr2>' function <sym>.
+<objname>(<secname>) contains invalid call from '<attr1>' function to '<attr2>' function <sym>.

 This linker error is given where a stack alignment conflict is detected in object code.
-The "ABI for the ARM Architecture" demands that code maintains 8-byte stack alignment at its interfaces.
-This allows efficient use of LDRD and STRD instructions (in ARM Architecture 5TE and later) to access 8-byte-aligned "double" and "long long" data types.
+The ABI for the ARM Architecture suggests that code maintains eight-byte stack alignment at its interfaces.
+This permits efficient use of LDRD and STRD instructions (in ARM Architecture 5TE and later) to access eight-byte aligned double and long long data types.

-Symbols like '~PRES8' and 'REQ8' are "Build Attributes" of the objects.
-PRES8 means the object PREServes 8-byte alignment of the stack. ~PRES8 means the object does NOT preserve 8-byte alignment of the stack (~ meaning NOT).
-REQ8 means the object REQuires 8-byte alignment of the stack.
+Symbols such as ~PRES8 and REQ8 are Build Attributes of the objects:

+- PRES8 means the object PREServes eight-byte alignment of the stack - ~PRES8 means the object does NOT preserve eight-byte alignment of the stack (~ meaning NOT) - REQ8 means the object REQuires eight-byte alignment of the stack.